 We offer a limited number of grants for students who are in need of financial support.
 If you want to receive a grant you must send in an application separate from your application for the Summer Course.

-The application period for grants for the Summer Course 2019 will close on 15 April.
+The application deadline for grants for the Summer Course 2021 is 15 April.

 The grants are intended for highly motivated young scientists with limited resources, who receive no other financial support.
 To be eligible you must meet these criteria: